Capturing the diversity of the human environment

 Structure & Teaching

 In the first year of your studies, you will be introduced to the breadth of human geography including environmental systems, environmental issues and management as well as research and fieldwork skills.

 Core units in this year include:

-- Resources and Environment
+- Society and Place

 In your second year, you can either choose to continue your studies on a broad basis or specialise in the aspects that interest you most.
 You’ll also get the chance to travel overseas for some field work.